triphora/old-website/packwiz/README.md

 ## Disclaimers

 Most modpacks would require explicit approval from the mod owner before it's able to be used.
 However, because of the distribution method of this pack (not via a zip), it is not necessary to do so.
 If any mod developers have any issues with this, please email me at <modpack@waffle.coffee>.

-**SPECIAL NOTE:** If you want the 1.16 version, see https://github.com/wafflecoffee/waffle.coffee/tree/main/packwiz.
-The 1.17 version **will not work** for the time being, and I cannot guarantee that it will until EMC itself updates to 1.17.
-The 1.16 version will not be getting any updates.

 [CondApp]: https://wiki.emc.gs/conditionally-approved-mods